Intel Advert - December 1993

 Meanwhile, the advert itself - which perhaps represents part of Intel's reaction to increasing competition from AMD - is notable for a couple of other things.

-First, the 486 marked the end of the maths co-processor - the chip which was often built as an optional extra to go along with early processors (e.g. the 8087 went with the 8086, etc) in order to improve a computer's ability to work with floating point numbers - as the 486 effectively contained its own on-board maths co-processor.
+First, the 486 marked the end, at least in the PC world, of the separate maths co-processor - a chip which was often available as an optional extra to go along with early processors (e.g. the 8087 went with the 8086) in order to improve a computer's ability to work with floating point numbers - as the 486 effectively contained its own on-board maths co-processor.

 And secondly, the advert also shows how the games industry was by now driving the PC business as much, if not more, than business software.